Best Telemedicine for Ozempic (2026)

 Best Flexible Options

-Hims provides both injectable and oral semaglutide alternatives at competitive prices.
-While they focus on weight loss rather than Ozempic specifically, their Novo Nordisk partnership offers brand-name access when needed.
+Hims provides both injectable and oral semaglutide alternatives at competitive prices ($199/mo injectable, $69/mo oral).
+Their Novo Nordisk partnership offers brand-name access when needed.

 Pros